SimonL428/SimonLindividualProject/doc/06-component-finishing-touches/06-component-finishing-touches.md

    not always clear how and why someone would use it.
 Therefore, you should probably replicate some of the proof-of-concept work you did previously using your complete component.
+   Use case 1:
+   one use case would be playlist mainteanece
 3. **You need to publish your work**: if you haven't yet already, now would be a good time to publish your component to a public repo like GitHub.